Subdiffusive light transport in three-dimensional subrandom arrays: Introduction

 \section{Introduction}

-The near-field dipole-dipole coupling between randomly located scatterers is considered one of the main reasons preventing the localization of vector waves in three-dimensional (3D) disordered systems\,\cite{SkipetrovPRL,Bellando}.
-Due to the uncorrelated nature of the uniform disorder model \cite{Sheng,Akkermans,Anderson,DiederikPhotonic}, localization of light is predicted to occur only when a strong magnetic field is applied to a 3D ensemble of two-level atoms \cite{Skipetrov2015,Skipetrov2018,Cottier}.
+The near-field dipole-dipole coupling between randomly located scatterers is considered one of the main reasons preventing the onset of a delocalization-localization-transition (DLT) of vector waves in three-dimensional (3D) disordered systems \cite{SkipetrovPRL,Bellando}.
+One of the peculiarities of light transport around the DLT is that it acquires subdiffusive and multifractal properties, giving rise to the weak localization regime \cite{Hu,Faez,Evers,Chab,John,Sebbah}.
+Due to the uncorrelated nature of the uniform disorder model \cite{Sheng,Akkermans,Anderson,DiederikPhotonic}, the DLT is predicted to occur only when a strong magnetic field is applied to a 3D ensemble of two-level atoms \cite{Skipetrov2015,Skipetrov2018,Cottier}.
 Moreover, uniform random (UR) systems lack efficient design protocols, often limiting their applications to optical design engineering \cite{Balestri,Riboli}.
 To deal with these problems, novel strategies have been developed to localize electromagnetic fields based on aperiodic order in combination with defects engineering \cite{Freedman} and tailored disorder \cite{Levi}.
-More recently, it has been shown that aperiodic systems that leverage flat-band physics \cite{WangLoc,SgrignuoliCL} or deterministic aperiodic geometries \cite{Sgrignuoli2019,DalNegroCrystals} can support a delocalization-localization transition (DLT).
+More recently, it has been shown that aperiodic systems that leverage flat-band physics \cite{WangLoc,SgrignuoliCL} or deterministic aperiodic geometries \cite{Sgrignuoli2019,DalNegroCrystals} can support a delocalization-localization transition as well as multifractality in the optical response across the visible spectrum of aperiodic nanoparticles arrays based on fundamental structures of algebraic number theory \cite{SgrignuoliMF}.

+In the present work, we study light transport in 3D aperiodic systems generated from subrandom sequences and we demonstrate a transition from a diffusive to a subdiffusive, or weak localization, transport regime.
+Moreover, we found that these novel scattering systems behave similarly to a disordered medium around the critical DLT point, but across a wider range of densities of dipolar particles.
+Generally, localization arises due to the presence of structural complexity in disorder media \cite{Sheng,Akkermans,Anderson,DiederikPhotonic}.
+This can result from random fluctuations in the scattering potentials, such as in the case of Anderson localization, or can be introduced deterministically by leveraging aperiodic order, which is the approach that we have chosen in our paper.